Tire’s Time: Bridgestone Corporation Factory Study Tour

 8. Bionanotechnology (1 credit)

-Lecturer: Assistant Professor Jonathan Gardiner Heddle (he is the only young and British lecturer that teaches me)
+Lecturer: Associate Professor Jonathan Gardiner Heddle (he is the only young and British lecturer that teaches me)

 Wow!
 That was my first reaction when I looked this subject is offered in the syllabi booklet.
 I have never been this excited to take one course (finally) =P hohoho… Yeah, that is why I did not think twice to take this interesting class (even I have to move from O-okayama Campus to Suzukakedai Campus which is very far ≈ takes one hour!, to attend this class on time).